NVIDIA/aistore/cmd/cli/resources/object.md

 `ais put -|FILE|DIRECTORY BUCKET_NAME/[OBJECT_NAME]`<sup>[1](#ft1)</sup>

-Put a file, entire directory (of files) or content from STDIN (`-`) into the specified bucket.
+Put a file, an entire directory of files, or content from STDIN (`-`) into the specified bucket.
+If an object of the same name exists, the object will be overwritten without confirmation.

 If CLI detects that a user is going to put more than one file, it calculates the total number of files, total data size and checks if the bucket is empty, then shows all gathered info to the user and asks for confirmation to continue.
 Confirmation request can be disabled with the option `--yes` for use in scripts.

 ### Options